AdamBoley/The-Space-Marine-Legions/README.md

 ### Future work

 Since this project will only use HTML and CSS, a working contact form that actually allows a user to send me a message and begin a discussion is outside of the scope, since this requires web-development skills that I have not yet learnt.

+Per the wireframes for the content pages, buttons that scroll the images in the image galleries back and forth were originally envisioned.
+However, research into this showed that this was only possible using JavaScript, such as [in this tutorial](https://www.youtube.com/watch?v=82f07Xf0xgE).
+Once I have learned JavaScript, buttons may be added.

 ## Usage